atorus-research/datasetjson/README.md

 ```

 To attach necessary metadata (that can’t be inferred by the input
-dataframe or at time or write) to the `datasetjson` object, you can use
+dataframe or at time of write) to the `datasetjson` object, you can use
 a variety of setter functions:

 ``` r